Express & Star: History

 under the banner of Express & Star 24.
 A print, online and smartphone package was offered for £2.34 a week, which included delivery of the newspaper.
 However, the paywall was scrapped after just nine months.
 The digital edition of the Express & Star was re-launched in 2021 and allows readers to access news, sport and analysis on their mobile or tablet.

+In September 2023, the paper was sold by the family-owned Claverley Group to National World.

 Online media

 The Express & Star publishes breaking news and sport content online each day, in addition to regular blogs and unique video content.
 Its website expressandstar.com was launched in 1997.
-It is the fastest growing website among the leading regional publishers, with 1.64 million monthly unique users and 8.9 million monthly page views.

 August 2012 saw the website re-launched in a responsive web design alongside its sister title shropshirestar.com – believed to be the first of any other regional newspaper websites in the UK.

 An Express & Star App for iPad and iPhone was launched in January 2012, using page-turning technology to mimic the look and feel of the actual newspaper.
 Further apps for Android and Kindle Fire were released in February 2013.

 The website also offers free access to the weekly Chronicle series.

 Leveson Inquiry

 On 20 March 2012 Express & Star former editor Adrian Faber appeared as a witness at the Leveson Inquiry into Press standards.
 He told the inquiry that regional newspapers are different from national titles, relying far more on trust.
-Mr Faber said the Express & Star had never hacked a mobile phone, never paid a public official for a story and saw trust as integral to its role.
+Faber said the Express & Star had never hacked a mobile phone, never paid a public official for a story and saw trust as integral to its role.